Healthy doesn’t have to mean bland. This Grilled Balsamic Shrimp with Roasted Vegetable Quinoa

 The company launched its first product, Grate Chef® Grill Wipes, in March 2003 at the Hearth, Patio, & Barbecue Association Expo in Nashville, TN.
 Grate Chef Grill Wipes are the only product on the market that work to keep all types of foods from sticking and keeping your grill grates clean.
-Today the growing line of grilling accessories can be found in most hardware and supermarket retailers in North America (visit here for store locations), as well as, they can buy online.
+Today the growing line of grilling accessories can be found in most hardware and supermarket retailers in North America, as well as, they can buy online.

 Pictured above is my grill.
 On the left is the crusty, burnt on remnants from our last barbecue.
 In the second picture, I’m cleaning the grill with a Grate Chef Cleaning Wipe.
 With just a couple of wipes, the cloth turns black and easily cleans the grate.
 In the right picture, is the clean, smooth grill ready for this shrimp!

 About Grate Chefs:

 - All of the Grate Chef Products are designed for the everyday backyard griller.

 - All of our products work on all types of grills, charcoal, gas, electric.

 - There are no other products like these on the market.

 - All of our products are easy to use and make backyard grilling easy and fun.